-- In Warriors of Ultramar itself, the huge amount of deaths caused by the Tyranid invasion is oddly understated, while the some 140, 150 Astartes who died remain to be the focus.
+- A Million Is a Statistic: In Warriors of Ultramar itself, the huge amount of deaths caused by the Tyranid invasion is oddly understated, while the some 140, 150 Astartes who died remain to be the focus.

 - Armed with Canon: There seems to be an ongoing war between Graham McNeill and Matt Ward.
 The former has repeatedly tried to lessen the Ultramarines recent depiction as God Mode Sues who everyone wants to be in his novels.
 The latter has made repeated efforts to Retcon McNeill's novels out of existance.